Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 This management method works because it stops the dog from rehearsing an unwanted behavior over and over.
 The more the dog rehearses the poop-eating behavior, the more it'll grow roots and the harder it will become to extinguish.

 The is a reason why the word I added the word "always."
 If you pick up poop only sometimes, you will set your dog up to fail.
 Why?
 Let's take a look at this from a behavioral standpoint.

-You go at the race tracks and bid on the horses.
-That day you win $100.
+You go at the race tracks and bet on the horses.
+That day, you win $100.
 The next time you play, you win nothing.
 The next week, you win $20.
 After a week of not winning anything, you then win $200.
 All these ups and down create a mix of emotions including frustration, excitement, disappointment, and exhilaration.
 After some time, you'll find you get an adrenaline rush when you go bet on the horses, and sooner than later, you'll realize you're getting addicted to that rush, and you'll find yourself wanting to go more and more.